 UPDATE fails the FK check.

-In multi-master BDR. there are no inter-node row-level locks.
+In multi-master PGD. there are no inter-node row-level locks.
 An

 In a parent-child relationship such as Orders -> OrderItems, it isn't typical to do this.
 It's more likely to mark an OrderItem as canceled than to remove it completely.
 For reference/lookup data, it's unusual to completely remove entries at the same time as using those same values for new fact data.

-While there's a possibility of dangling FKs, the risk of this in general is very low and so BDR doesn't impose a generic solution to cover this case.
+While dangling FKs are possible, the risk of this in general is very low.
+Thus PGD doesn't impose a generic solution to cover this case.
 Once you understand the situation in which this occurs, two solutions are possible.

-The first solution is to restrict the use of FKs to closely related entities that are generally modified from only one node at a time, are infrequently modified, or where the modification's concurrency is application-mediated.
-This avoids any FK violations at the application level.
+The first solution is to restrict the use of FKs to closely related entities that are generally modified from only one node at a time, are infrequently modified, or where the modification's concurrency is application mediated.
+This approach avoids any FK violations at the application level.

 bdr.ri_fkey_on_del_trigger().
 When called as